CURRICULAR OUTCOMES

 What sets the Jr. Think Tank program apart?

 Our students are taught the history of logic, communication, and information processing from ancient to contemporary times beginning in Module 1.
 They are able to further develop and refine their critical thinking skills throughout our program.
 Along with logic, emotional intelligence is understood as playing a key role in rational decision-making.
 Students are challenged to consider: How can a society foster a spirit of cooperation and respect when its people hold vastly differing opinions and worldviews?
-Modules 1 is the building block missing in other Social Studies curricula and a prerequisite for subsequent Modules.
+Modules 1 is the building block missing in other Social Studies curricula and is a strongly suggested prerequisite for subsequent Modules.

 Does your current Social Studies curriculum still have Stephen Harper listed as our Prime Minister?
 Was your textbook published before 2010?
 Jr. Think Tank is not print-based.
 Therefore, our information can be updated as needed after every election, major scientific discovery, or worldwide event!